ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. note::

-   AMD Radeon and Radeon Pro GPUs can be used for graphics-related purposes or in headless environments for compute purposes (no graphics components).
-If you’re not using Radeon or Radeon Pro GPUs in a headless environment, review the `Compatibility matrices <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility.html>`_ in the Use ROCm on Radeon GPU documentation.
+   Like AMD Instinct accelerators, AMD Radeon and Radeon Pro GPUs can be used in environments for compute purposes (no display information or graphics).
+If using AMD Radeon or Radeon Pro GPUs with ROCm for graphics-related purposes (for example, display connected), review the `Compatibility matrices <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/compatibility.html>`_ in the Use ROCm on Radeon GPU documentation to confirm system requirements.

 .. tab-set::